Metropolitan Community Church of Washington, D.C.: Early years

-In January 1970, a group of LGBT people in Washington, D.C. formed the Homophile Social League (HSL).
+In January 1970, a group of LGBTQ people in Washington, D.C. formed the Homophile Social League (HSL).
 This club held social events and educational seminars for the local community.
 It advocated for LGBT rights in the United States.
 HSL president Paul Breton, a former seminarian in the Roman Catholic Archdiocese of Hartford, Connecticut who was active in the Gay Liberation Front and a founding member of the Gay Activist Alliance, served as league president.

 Later that year, as part of their attempt to have local churches welcome LGBT people, league members planned an ecumenical service at All Souls Unitarian Church.
 It was the first step in starting a local congregation of the Metropolitan Community Church, a Protestant Christian denomination catering to LGBT people that was founded in 1968 by Troy Perry.
 Breton was introduced to Perry by a mutual friend, co-founder of the local Mattachine Society and LGBT rights activist Frank Kameny, and sought advice on forming a local church chapter.

 In response to why league members wanted to hold a service, Breton stated: "What I hope will happen is that churches throughout the city will invite us to attend regular services, and that eventually churches will be able to accept homosexuals on a fully active basis.
 However, the experience of homosexuals in other cities leads us to believe we cannot be accepted.
 Because of the recalcitrance of church members toward homosexuals, segregated homosexual churches have been set up."

 Around 60 men and 5 women attended the service held on September 27, in what was billed as "Washington's first worship service for homosexuals."
 The attendees prayed, sang hymns from a Unitarian Universalist book, partook in communion, and listened to speakers, two of whom were a Roman Catholic priest and a former Methodist minister.
 In the opening prayer Martha A. Taylor of Arlington, Virginia, said, "Each of us has come here for his own reasons" and "You, oh God, know, we are no better and no worse than [others] because of our sexual orientation...It is the qualities exemplified through day-to-day living that determine the worth of each man."